UCSD-MASHED/chatapp/README.md

 ## Configurations

 If you are not part of the team and would like to extend this app on your own, you should first create a Firebase app [here](https://firebase.google.com/).
 It's worth mentioning that we created two Firebase apps for our `main` and `dev` branches respectively.
-If you don't need it, you only need to create one Firebase app.
+If you don't need both, you only need to create one Firebase app.
+A good reason to have two Firebase apps is to separate the production environment from the development environment, so that you have one more barrier of defense against having the production build potentially fail.

 ### Environment files